DistrictOfJoban/JCM-Docs/docs/dev/scripting/type/eyecandy/index.md

+# Eyecandy Scripting

-Decoration Object Scripting allows you to use [JavaScript](index.md) to control the rendering of a MTR Decoration Object.
+Eyecandy Scripting allows you to use [JavaScript](../../index.md) to control the rendering of a MTR Decoration Object.

 ## Concept
 Your script will be associated as part of a Decoration Object model entry in the resource pack.
 When the model is assigned to a Decoration Object block, your script will start to execute.